 When GST was not applied, taxes on refrigerators added up to between 31 and 32%.
 Thanks to the new GST, the overall tax paid by consumers has decreased slightly.

 The Goods and Services Tax (GST) on refrigerators stands at 28% across India.
 This rate applies to all types of refrigerators, including single-door, double-door, and multi-door variants.
-The GST on refrigerators remains uniform whether you purchase from online platforms or physical stores.
+The GST on fridge remains uniform whether you purchase from online platforms or physical stores.

 The government classifies refrigerators under the luxury goods category.
 Therefore, they attract the highest GST slab of 28%.
 This rate includes both Central GST (CGST) and State GST (SGST) components.